Notre Dame de la Garde Basilica with golden Madonna statue illuminated at sunset overlooking Marseille, France

 Vibrant Mediterranean port, including calanques, Vieux-Port harbor and Notre-Dame de la Garde, multicultural quarters, and bouillabaisse.

-Marseille, France is a Warm destination perfect for coastal and food.
+Marseille, France is a destination with a warm climate, perfect for Mediterranean port and dramatic calanques.
 The best time to visit is Apr, May, Jun, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $110/day, while mid-range trips average $254/day.
+Budget travel costs around $120/day, while mid-range trips average $277/day.
 EU citizens need only ID.

 /day